 Neurotoxins such as Botox® Cosmetic and Xeomin®, and soft tissue fillers such as Juvederm® and Restylane® are a high profit industry.
 There is significant competition among practitioners for patients, and offering a lower price will usually bring in more patients.
 But the cost of the product itself limits just how low a physician can drop the price and still be profitable.

 Medications cost more in the U.S. than in other countries- up to twice as much.
 There are a couple reasons for this.
 In countries with a public healthcare system, such as Canada and the U.K., the government determines how much it will reimburse for a medication.
-Private insurance companies just don’t have this type of bargaining power.
 Another reason is advertising- companies in the U.S. market directly to the consumer, and we pay the cost for this additional marketing.

 Foreign companies capitalize on this problem by offering neurotoxins and fillers at huge discounts.
 This is not only illegal, however, it is also dangerous.
 According to the National Association of Boards of Pharmacy: